scttdavs/scttdavs.github.io/_posts/2016-01-25-converting-my-site-to-jekyll.markdown

 When you open up your site you'll see a lot is created for you.
 I'll go over most of them here to explain.

 Folders starting with `_` are special.
 They are used by Jekyll for specific purposes.
-For example `_posts` is where all your posts live, not rocket science. `_includes` are where partials live.
+For example `_posts` is where all your posts live (not rocket science here). `_includes` are where partials live.
 So you can do:

 {% highlight liquid %}
 {% raw %}